Omochicchi: Morinaga’s Mochi-Like Soft Chewy Candy

 Last year (2020), the leading Japanese confectionery company, Morinaga actually introduced a new soft chewy candy similar to Hi-Chew called “Omochicchi (おもちっち)” in Japan.

-I was curious about how the texture is, and at last, I got the product in a 7 Eleven today!
+I was curious about what the texture is like, and at last, I got the product in a 7 Eleven today!

 From the name Omochicchi, people familiar with Japanese food can probably imagine how the texture of this Japanese treat is.
 Yes, it is like mochi as the video below shows.

 The Omochicchi candy has a pleasant chew and is very stretchy!
 But unlike real mochi, it is not that sticky.

 Morinaga Omochicchi currently comes in 3 flavors, Kuromitsu Kinako, Milk, and Matcha, and these Kuromitsu Kinako Omochicchi well capture the taste and texture of Kinako Mochi.